annotation/text-fabric/tf/convert/app/transcription.md

 ### node type `«folder»`

-*The type of subfolders of TEI documents.*
+*The type of subdirectories of TEI documents.*

 **Section level 1**